craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 A species of earth elemental came with Terra, and hosting them is a small price to pay for her power.
 The Kobolds acknowledge these small rock creatures as honored guests, much as a deist would honor an Angel of their God.
 Those Genoid that walk the Hells are revered by Loyalists and hunted as prized kills by the other factions.

 #### Mad-walkers
 Those who survive Kailkeep for too long lose their sanity.
 One can only take so much of this torturous place.
-Those who continue to survive do so as Mad-walkers, more a beast of Kailkeep than a person at this point.
+Those who continue to survive do so as Mad-walkers, more a beast of Kailkeep than a sentient person at this point.

 ### Mini-bosses
 #### Bernet, Lodestone Golem